junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 > The old man is Bobby.
 Bobby is the one who permanently hurt one of Castiel's eyes in angelic way (using the angel-killing bullet), leaving it a white foggy color forever.
 Bobby tries to revenge for his son (but he never finds his body).
 Castiel barely lives during their encounter but manages to escape (leaves many of his troop to die/cover for him).

-> What Castiel does (torturing angel/demon/human, uncaring), it's everything against what Jimmy wants.
-Castiel gets his name/fame of being "Master of interrogation" "Heaven's best torturer" "the professional/the artist" during the process.
+> Castiel gets his name/fame of being "Master of interrogation" "Heaven's best torturer" "the professional/the artist" during the process.
 >
 > Jimmy fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
 Castiel warns him not to, taking back control every time.
 >
-> And when Jimmy fights again, Castiel finally leaves.
+> And when Jimmy fights again, Castiel finally leaves. (during the encounter with Bobby, near angel camp; sacrifice himself to save Bobby, gets taken by the angels again)

 Visual: When Jimmy tries to fight and take back control, a visual: they look at mirror (similar to S05 canon Lucifer in Sam's vessel looks at a mirror to talk to Sam when Sam is trying to take back control), they talk like that, looking at each other through the mirror

-Anna Milton is still a falling angel (does she regain power to be angel again?)
+~~Anna Milton is still a falling angel (does she regain power to be angel again?) ← Jimmy saved her by hindering Castiel~~

-Daniel Singer is taken and tortured (crucified) by angels, Bobby never found his body
+~~Daniel Singer is taken and tortured (crucified) by angels, Bobby never found his body~~

 Castiel's blind eye is because Bobby shoots him, when revenging for his son

 ###### [TBC]

-### Act 3
+### Chap 3

 > Jimmy thinks he's free, but his body is already ruined by angel grace.
 He can barely walk or run, he has pain all over his body.
 He's found by other angels on his way of escaping from angel camp.
 >